MKSK: History

-MKSK was founded in 2011, from a merger between MSI Design and KKG, both of which were founded in 1990.
+MKSK was founded in 2011, from a merger between MSI Design and Kinzelman Kline Gossman (KKG), both of which were founded in 1990.
+The merger happened after the firms won a commission together at the Ohio State University and decided they could be stronger together than as competition.

-In 2019, the company reorganized its ownership from being held between ten partners into an employee stock ownership plan, making its employees the owners of the company.
+In 2019, the company reorganized its ownership from being held between ten partners into an employee stock ownership plan (ESOP), making its employees the owners of the company.
+CEO Brian Kinzelman described the change as driven by the desire to attract and retain employees through a sense of comradery.